 Here are some basic rules to follow:

-Rule 1️⃣: when showing error bars, always describe in the figure legends what they are.
+Rule 1️⃣: When showing error bars, always describe in the figure legends what they are.

-Rule 4️⃣: because experimental investigators are usually trying to compare experimental results with controls, it is usually appropriate to show inferential error bars, such as SE or CI, rather than SD.
+Rule 4️⃣: Because experimental investigators are usually trying to compare experimental results with controls, it is usually appropriate to show inferential error bars, such as SE or CI, rather than SD.
 However, if n is very small (for example n = 3), rather than showing error bars and statistics, it is better to simply plot the individual data points.

 In general for inferential purposes, it is more appropriate to report CI than SE.